-- A good rule in life is grin and bears it.
-Your teenager must learn to tolerate negative emotions to some extent, without losing his cool
+- A good rule in life is to grin and bear it.
+Your teenager must learn to tolerate negative emotions to some extent, without losing their cool

-- Your teenager must know that teasing cannot hurt and it should in no way affect his self confidence.
+- Your teenager must know that teasing cannot hurt, and it should in no way affect their self-confidence.

 9. Look For Professional Help:

-If your teenager suffers from severe lack of confidence and it is starting to affect his academic and/or social life, you may need help from external sources.
+If your teenager suffers from a severe lack of confidence that has started to affect their academic and/or social life, you may need help from external sources.

-- Initially, you can try for family counseling with your teen’s favorite relatives.
+- Initially, you can try family counseling with your teen’s favorite relatives.

-- If the above does not work, it is best to seek professional help, which might uncover the real issue behind this lacking and help your teenager come out of it.
+- If the above does not work, it is best to seek professional help, which could help uncover the real issue behind this lacking and help your teenager come out of it.

 10. Be Your Teenager’s Support:

-You probably don’t even realize how small gestures and the little things you say and do in regular life boosts your teenager’s self confidence.
-Your teenager must know that you are always there for him, no matter what.
+You probably don’t even realize how small gestures and the little things you say and do in regular life boost your teenager’s self-confidence.
+Your teenager must know that you are always there for them, no matter what.

 - Your support can act as a catalyst as far as your teenager’s self confidence is concerned.

-- The moment your teenager knows he has someone to rely on, to fall back upon; he can face his life with even more confidence and strength.
+- The moment your teenager knows they have someone to rely on, to fall back upon, they can face their life with even more confidence and strength.

 The several physical, psychological, emotional, and hormonal changes of adolescence may take a toll on the self-confidence in teenagers.
 Self-confidence is an essential quality for teenagers as it helps them achieve success in their academics and helps them make friends and have a vibrant social life.
 Parents play a major role in building confidence in teenagers.
 Appreciating them, avoiding destructive criticism, teaching them the importance of inner beauty, focusing on their strengths, and providing professional help when needed are some of the many ways parents can help increase confidence in their teenagers.